IyerS/iyerdsprojects.github.io/_posts/2024-05-03-enhancing-targeting-accuracy.md

 title: Enhancing Targeting Accuracy Using ML
 image: "/assets/img/classification-title-img.png"
 tags: [Customer Targeting, Machine Learning, Classification, Python]
+excerpt: "Our client, a grocery retailer, wants to utilise Machine Learning to reduce mailing costs, and improve ROI!"
 ---

 Our client, a grocery retailer, wants to utilise Machine Learning to reduce mailing costs, and improve ROI!